The best Black Friday 2018 deal on the Nintendo Switch

 The Nintendo Switch is normally $299 by itself.
 But Target, Amazon and nearly all other big retailers will have a bundle that includes the system's best party game, a $60 value, basically for free.

-Play on your big-screen TV or on the go with the Nintendo Switch and with Super Mario Kart Deluxe as part of the package, you can hit the racetracks immediately.
+Play on your big-screen TV or on the go with the Nintendo Switch and with Mario Kart 8 Deluxe as part of the package, you can hit the racetracks immediately.

 Nintendo is having a couple of non-Switch bundles for the holidays as well.
 The Super Mario Maker Edition of the 2DS will be available at all the stores the Switch bundle can be found.
 The bundle includes a Mario Maker-themed design, with the game preinstalled.